PatelPurav05/vox/tauri-app/VOICE_ASSISTANT_README.md

 1. **Go to VAPI Dashboard**: https://dashboard.vapi.ai
 2. **Edit your Assistant**: Find assistant ID `c3692736-a8e7-4f52-b377-9926aa91d30a`
-3. **System Message**: Use this configuration to prevent automatic greetings:
+3. **System Message**: Use this EXACT configuration to prevent loops:
    ```
    You are a silent coding assistant.
+DO NOT SAY ANYTHING when the call starts.
-Do NOT greet the user automatically.
+   DO NOT greet the user with "hello" or "how may I help you" or similar phrases.
-   Only respond when the user asks a specific question or gives a command.
-   Wait for the user to speak first.
-Keep all responses under 20 words.
+   WAIT for the user to speak first.
+Only respond to direct questions.
-   Focus on code editing, navigation, and programming tasks only.
+   Keep responses under 10 words.
+Focus only on code editing tasks.
+   If asked about code generation, say "I'll help you code that" and nothing more.
    ```

-4. **First Message**: Leave this BLANK or set to empty string `""`
+4. **First Message**: Set to BLANK `""` (very important!)
-5. **End Call Phrase**: Set to something like "stop listening" or "end call"
+5. **End Call Phrase**: Set to "stop listening" or "goodbye"
+6. **Voice Settings**: Choose a quiet, calm voice (avoid energetic voices)

 ### Step 2: Current Protections